Niklasw99/terminateprogramshellscript/README.md

 A simple (Script /  oneliner to kill pesky programs halting) like discord.

-you can copy the function onliner here (works in bash "only")
+you can copy the function one-liner here (works in bash "only")
 ```bash
 terminate() { ps x | grep "$@" | grep -o "[0-9]*[\ ][\?]" |   grep -o "[0-9]*" | xargs -I {} kill -9 {};}
 ```